 "Rather than drink beer, or even wine, try vodka or other strong spirits with low-calorie mixers.
 This doesn't include cocktails as most are loaded with sugar."

 Of course over the holiday period you are likely to drink more than normal, whether it’s at holiday parties or at home or bars with family and friends.
-I avoid getting destroyed by alcohol by avoiding taxing my body doubly using the following rules:
+I avoid stressing my body doubly using the following rules:

 - Never combine drinking alcohol with junk food, or meals where you are stuffing yourself

 - Don’t forget that alcohol itself is very calorie dense, so you can’t ignore those calories when adding up your total